yixuan/spectra/README.md

 ## Installation

-An optional CMake installation is supported, if you have CMake with at least v3.13 installed.
+An optional CMake installation is supported, if you have CMake installed.
 You can install the headers using the following commands:

 ```bash
     mkdir build && cd build